 This patent was refined in 1985 after Israel Military Industries (IMI) had refined the weapon's designs.
 The Desert Eagle's basic concept is that the gun is fired using a single action hammer and has a manual side "safety" switch on the slide.

 Effectively this uses gas ported from a fired round to assist a new bullet to be loaded into the firing chamber.
 Without going into too much detail, this system allows the gun to use more powerful cartridges than other semi-automatic handguns.

-Because it is gas operated the barrel can be fixed in position just like a rifle.
+Because it is gas operated the barrel can be fixed in position just like rifles.
 The barrel also boasts a six-rib polygonal rifling like medium bore Glock pistols.
-For this reason, the Desert Eagle does indeed deserve its "infamy" as a very powerful handgun.
+For this reason, the Desert Eagle 50 does indeed deserve its "infamy" as a very powerful handgun.

 So does it live up to the hype?

 You've seen from the gun's design that it is elevated above most semi-automatic pistols for one key reason.
 The size of the bullet it can fire.
 The very fact that this gun is able to handle 0.50 caliber rounds certainly does give it some "bang for your buck".